Code-keys/yolo-darknet/README.md

 # updating...

+c++ version!

+based 0n tensorrt 7.0 and opencv 3.2.2

-Aim to create a simple way to use all net by darknet.
+Aim to create a simple way to SPEED darknet.

-cut-channel prune
-cut-layer prune

-# yolov5.cfg
-A implementation of yolov5 using darknet. including  s ,m ,l, x.

-A implementation of Ultralytics-yolov5 using darknet. including s m l x.

-Replace the Focus() by conv with stride=2 and groups=3.

-Merged two head-convs of the CSP to speed.

-created yolov5-tiny is better than yolov4-tiny: # paper url #
+FOR WINDOWS CMAKE OR UBUNTU1 18.04

+AUTO BUILD ENGINE BY CFG AND WEIGHTS !

-Thanks to correct my mistakes！
+Thanks to tensorrtx project!

-copyright@all!